 101 – Lakehead University

 University program information changes regularly.
-For the most up-to-date details, view the online application.
+Refer to the application and the university’s website for the most up-to-date details.

-- Entrance Scholarships
+- Scholarships and Financial Aid

 - Residence Accommodations

-- Student Accessibility Services
+- Student Accessibility Services (SAS)

 - Language Requirements

-- International Baccalaureate (IB) Admission Requirements
+- International Baccalaureate (IB)

 - Advanced Placement (AP)